trevor-harris/LSCI/README.md

 rtest = 0.5 + random.normal(data_keys[3], (n//2, p))
 ```

-Compute the theoretical prediction sets and evaluate the out of sample coverage.
+Then, we compute the theoretical prediction sets and evaluate the out of sample coverage.
 This does not require any sampling.
 ```python
 # pre-compute local weights
 local_weights = lsci.localize(xval, xtest, 5)